GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/gcs-to-bq-with-least-privileges/README.md

 $ terraform init
 ```

 Configure the Terraform variable in your `terraform.tfvars` file.
-You need to spefify at least the following variables:
+You need to specify at least the following variables:

 ```
 data_eng_principals = ["user:data-eng@domain.com"]